 In terms of self-perception about the aesthetic impact of dental fluorosis, a Swiss study by Buchel et al. reported that fluorosis in communities with fluoridated water did not represent an aesthetic problem nor a public health concern.
-Interestingly, McGrady et al., in a UK study, found that teeth with a fluorosis level of TF1 and TF2 are ranked more favourably than TF0.
-Fluorosis, not as an outcome but as an attribute, was studied by Joaloso et al., who found that the milder forms of fluorosis do not affect the eruption time of teeth.
+If Interestingly, McGrady et al., in a UK study, found that teeth with a fluorosis level of TF1 and TF2 are ranked more favourably than TF0.
+It Interestingly, McGrady et al., who found that the milder forms of fluorosis do not affect the eruption time of teeth.